giorgioriccardi/grc-wp-starter-theme-2018/readme.txt

 = Does this theme support any plugins? =

-Camp Pacific 2018 includes support for Infinite Scroll in Jetpack.
+GRC 2018 includes support for Infinite Scroll in Jetpack.

 == Changelog ==